 Facet joint injections are an anti-inflammatory/anaesthetic medication which help localise and reduce pain from facet joints.
 The medication is directly injected into the source of the irritation and can be beneficial in providing excellent pain relief.

 The procedure is carried out either with intravenous sedation or under local anaesthetic in order to numb the injection site and surrounding area.
 The skin on your back is cleaned with an antiseptic solution, and a live X-ray is then used as guidance to direct the needle into the facet joint capsule.
 A small amount of steroid and/or local anaesthetic is then injected into the affected area.
 The procedure usually takes less than 30 minutes to carry out, depending on how many joints are being treated.

 After your injection, you will be required to undertake an exercise programme to strengthen the core muscles and help reduce the likelihood and severity of pain returning.
 This usually begins a week or so after your procedure.

 You can use your private medical insurance or pay for your Facet Joint Injections treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 - Specialist Physiotherapy and nursing teams